ajith/arduino_sketches/Readme.md

 ```
 Note the use the strip arrays and the actions on each array.

-See the multiple_strips_basic sketch for a working example on this
+See the multiple_strips_basic sketch for a working example on this.